 2. USER EXPERIENCE

-It’s always good to create many sites and libraries as you split content by function and security, this is one of the best practices in SharePoint.
-Depending on your requirement you might have one, two or three documents libraries on a single site.
+It’s always good to create many sites and libraries as you split content by function and security, this is one of the best practices in SharePoint development.
+Depending on your requirement you might have one, two or three document libraries on a single site.
 How this will be handled with mappings?

 As it’s a fact, that search options are robust in SharePoint.
 The modern page search in SharePoint goes against the content and within the document as well as in metadata.
 Searching a mapped drive is no less than a basic search facility you would afford to be provided in a Windows Explorer search.

 If you map a drive in SharePoint, you are missing options of exploring metadata.
 Windows Explorer doesn’t have Metadata.
 The data that describes additional information about a file or a document is Metadata.
 To tag, search and filter based on metadata you have to access your files via SharePoint.